siobhanschenk/siobhanschenk.github.io/index.md

 <li>How do kelps aquire their microbiome in the wild and throughout the production process?</li>

-<li>Characterizing kelp diseases:Kelp diseases are already killing up to 20% of farmers crops yearly.
+<li>Characterizing kelp diseases: Kelp diseases are already killing up to 20% of farmers crops yearly.
 Disease occurence is predicted to increase as the kelp industry grows nd as climate change worsens.
 I am currently working on characterizing <a href='https://hub.greenwave.org/community/topic/713/kelp-disease-pink-non-cyanobacteria-spots-on-spools/3' target="_blank">"pink spots on spools"</a>, but I am interested in any and all kelp diseases!</li>

 </ol>